Beneficial weekend rain nears drought-stricken Southern California

 Two massive fires, the deadly Palisades and Eaton fires, have been raging near Los Angeles since Jan.
 7, with containment efforts reaching 75% and 95%, respectively.
 A number of new outbreaks are still appearing this week, including several in the counties of Ventura and Riverside and near San Diego.

-On Friday, President Donald Trump plans to tour the devastated Pacific Palisades neighborhood, where he will receive a briefing on the deadly fires while thousands remain under evacuation orders.
+On Friday, President Donald Trump was scheduled to tour the devastated Pacific Palisades neighborhood, where he will receive a briefing on the deadly fires while thousands remain under evacuation orders.

 (FOX Weather)